 - Peaceful, homely, and wonderfully secluded

-- Heaps of walks and beaches nearby - the Coastal Path runs right past the cottages, and one of the best walks on the island through an AONB starts here
+- Heaps of walks and beaches nearby - the Coastal Path runs right past the cottages, and one of the best walks on the island starts here

-- Great for families - lots of kids' equipment, twin rooms, stacks of games and puzzles, Sky TV and family-friendly activities in the area
+- Great for families - lots of kids' equipment, twin rooms, games and puzzles, Sky TV and family-friendly activities in the area; dogs welcome too in Carmel and The Hideaway

-- Great hosts - owner Lucy's family lives nearby so they're on hand whenever you need them, plus they're full of local recommendations
+- Great hosts - owner Lucy's family lives nearby so they're on hand, plus they're full of local recommendations

 - It's not the easiest place to get to, especially if arriving in the dark, and GPS isn't always reliable.
 Follow Lucy's detailed instructions and you'll be fine